nutrun/redis-cluster-hash-tag/README.md

 ./measure.sh get.py
 ```

-Measure the number of commands issued and crude execution time when calculating Germany's population by fetching its cities' using hash tags and one `MGET` command
+Measure the number of commands issued and crude execution time when calculating Germany's population by fetching its cities' populations using hash tags and one `MGET` command

 ```
 ./measure.sh mget.py